Train-ME Summer Schools

 Goals of the Summer School

-The participants of the Summer School will be trained in bio- and geoscientific fieldwork sampling, applied in terrestrial and aquatic environments.
-Water samples are analyzed in the field or field lab with both inexpensive and simple methods such as e.g., pH- indicator paper or salinity refractometer, as well as more costly field methods, such as the application of handheld multi-parameter probe or portable spectrophotometers with analytical rapid tests.
-The biological field methods are going to include plankton hauls and benthos samples, while geo technique will focus on surface sampling of soils and sediments and also long sequences of deeper soil / sediment layers with different coring equipment.
+Participants of the Summer School will be trained in bio- and geoscientific fieldwork sampling, applied in terrestrial and aquatic environments.
+Water samples will be analysed in the field or field lab with both inexpensive and simple methods such as e.g. pH- indicator paper or salinity refractometer, as well as more costly field methods, such as the application of handheld multi-parameter probes or portable spectrophotometers with analytical rapid tests.
+Biological field methods will include plankton hauls and benthos samples, while geo techniques will focus on surface sampling of soils and sediments and long sequences of deeper soil / sediment layers with different coring equipment.

 The practical knowledge how to obtain reliable scientific sample material is fundamental to answer applied questions in environmental geology and ecosystem assessments.
-In addition, the participants are made aware of how environmental pollution can be detected to identify point sources or diffuse seepages of pollutants.
+In addition, participants will be made aware of how environmental pollution can be detected and how to identify point sources or diffuse seepages of pollutants.

 During the Summer School participants will be introduced to very simple but also more complex field techniques.
 Sensitive physical and chemical parameters are best measured in situ or immediately after sampling.
-Standard parameter such as temperature or pH value are rapidly measured in the field with cost effective methods or with the use of a multi-parameter probe to measure additionally conductivity and oxygen content from the same water sample.
-Nutrients with a quick turnover such as, nitrite, nitrate, ammonium and/or phosphate are analyzed with more expensive rapid tests and a photospectrometer.
+Standard parameters such as temperature or pH are rapidly measured in the field with cost effective methods or with the use of a multi-parameter probes to simultaneously measure conductivity and oxygen content from the same water sample.
+Nutrients with a quick turnover such as nitrite, nitrate, ammonium and/or phosphate are analysed with more expensive rapid tests and a photospectrometer.

-Samples for analyzing living zooplankton (e.g., microcrustanceans) and phytoplankton (e.g., diatoms) are obtained using plankton nets of different mesh sizes operated from a dinghy.
+Samples for analysing living zooplankton (e.g. microcrustaceans) and phytoplankton (e.g. diatoms) are obtained using plankton nets of different mesh sizes operated from a dinghy.
 Benthos samples are retrieved through box grabs or dredges from the sediment surface.
 For spatial mapping of underwater vegetation units, we will use a high-resolution underwater camera.

-Different coring devices exist to recover longer sediment sequences from land.
-We will demonstrate an array of common techniques such as, Russian peat corer, ramming corer and vibracorer.
-The participants will learn, which techniques are best for which substrate, and what the pros and cons are of each technique.
+Different coring devices exist to recover longer sediment sequences on land.
+We will demonstrate an array of common techniques such as a Russian peat corer, motor hammer corer and vibracorer.
+Participants will learn which techniques are best suited to each substrate, and discover the advantages and limitations of each sampling technique.

-The summer school is aimed for students, doctoral candidates and junior scientists from natural and engineering disciplines.
-The participants do not have to have any special previous knowledge, but an increased interest in geosciences.
+The summer school is aimed at students, doctoral candidates, and junior scientists from natural and engineering disciplines.
+Participants do not have to have any special previous knowledge, but an interest in geosciences is encouraged.

-A successful application will include a present curriculum vitae, a letter of motivation and one reference letter by your supervisor or employee.
-It is advantageous to study or train in geo- and / or life sciences or engineering professions.
-Furthermore, a balanced number of German and African (South Africa, Namibia, Angola, etc.) participants and a gender parity distribution is a matter of course.
+A successful application will include a CV, a letter of motivation and one reference letter by your supervisor or employee.
+Application are encouraged from candidates studying or training in the geo- and / or life sciences or engineering professions.
+Furthermore, a balanced number of German and southern African (South Africa, Namibia, Angola, Zambia, Mozambique, Botswana, Zimbabwe, Lesotho) participants and a gender parity distribution is a matter of course.
 The Summer School is fully funded by the Federal Ministry of Education and Research Germany.

 Prof. Dr. Torsten Haberzettl